robertyoung2/web-app-development/README.md

-# web-app-development
+# Web Application Development - Assignment 1

-Assignment 1 of Web App Development MSc Course.
+Assignment 1 in Web App Development, as part of a MSc in Computer Science.

-Languages employed in this assignment:
+Languages used in this assignment:
-HTML
+*HTML
-CSS
+*CSS

-Assignment is based on creating a website for a charity of your choice.
+Assignment is based on creating a website for a charity of the students choosing.

-To preview the coded pages as viewable HTML, please go [here](http://htmlpreview.github.io/?https://github.com/robertyoung2/web-app-development/blob/master/index.html)
+To preview the completed assignment as viewable HTML, please go [here](http://htmlpreview.github.io/?https://github.com/robertyoung2/web-app-development/blob/master/index.html)